Environmental Impact and Carbon Footprint Reduction

 • Paperless Campaign

-• We have elevated and digitalized work processes for employees of all lines of business under the concept Digital Way of Work by adopting digital systems to enable everyone to send data or documents through electronic means instead of using A4 paper; adjusting the default setting on all printers to double-sided printing as well as encouraging employees to realize the value of paper; and campaigning to reduce paper use and separate and collect used paper to be sent for recycling.
+We have elevated and digitalized our work processes for employees under the concept, Digital Way of Work, by adopting digital technology to replace the use of A4 paper; adjusting the default setting on all printers to double-sided printing; selecting environmentally- friendly type of paper; encouraging employees to realize the value of paper; and campaigning to reduce paper use and separate and collect used paper to be sent for recycling.

 • Shuttle Van Service for Employees

-• We help employees to reduce their transportation expenses by arranging a shuttle van service for employees who need to travel between the Silom head office building, Rama 3 building, Trinity Complex building, Saengthong Thani Tower, Rama 9 building and Bang Na Sports Club, thereby helping reduce GHG emissions from individual transportation.
+We have arranged a shuttle van service for employees to travel between the Silom head office building, Rama 3 building, Trinity Complex building, Saengthong Thani Tower, Rama 9 building and Bang Na Sports Club to accommodate employees and reduce their transportation expenses, thereby helping reduce GHG emissions from individual transportation.

-3. Building Awareness on Energy and Environmental Conservation for Employees
+3. Building Awareness on Environmental and Energy Conservation

 • Energy Management in Buildings Course and Energy Conservation in Buildings and Offices Course

-• To build awareness and promote understanding of energy conservation among employees, we developed the Energy Management in Buildings and the Energy Conservation in Buildings and Offices online courses that cover important topics such as laws and regulations for energy conservation promotion, clean energy, management of controlled buildings, ways to save energy at work, electricity bill details, the Bank’s energy conservation efforts and preliminary assessment of energy management
+To build awareness and promote understanding of energy conservation among employees, we developed Energy Management in Buildings and Energy Conservation in Buildings and Offices online courses through BBLearn.
+These covered important topics such as laws and regulations for energy conservation promotion, clean energy, ways to save energy, the Bank’s energy conservation efforts and preliminary assessment of energy management.
+Over 19,968 participants participated in the two courses

 4. Carbon Offsetting of the Silom Head Office Building

-5. The Bank seeks to become a low-carbon organization by continuously participating in carbon offsetting activities held by the Thailand Greenhouse Gas Management Organization (Public Organization).
-In 2024, the Bank was certified for carbon neutrality from the purchase of carbon credits of the 133.6 MW BioThermal Generation at Mitr Phol Bio-Power, Phu Khiao (Block 2) project, totaling 11,582 tonnes of carbon dioxide equivalent.
+The Bank has continuously participated in carbon offsetting activities held by the Thailand Greenhouse Gas Management Organization (Public Organization) for many years.
+In 2025 the Silom head office building was certified for carbon neutrality from the purchase of carbon credits from the 133.6 MW Biothermal Generation at Mitr Phol Bio-Power, Phu Khiao (Block 2) project, totaling 11,674 tonnes of carbon dioxide equivalent.

 Environmental and Resource Utilization Information